Build better ways to learn

 We also offer short, 8-week Design for Learning Environments courses, each worth 10 credits toward the full postgraduate certificate in instructional design.
 These courses offer the same academic qualities and access to the same resources as the full PGCert.Explore short courses

-- Explore the processes, theories and practices of design
+- Explore the role of design, the processes involved, and current theories and practices

-- Use data to evaluate teaching and learning techniques
+- Analyse data sets against key tools and frameworks to evaluate teaching and learning techniques

-- Review the social and technical aspects of learning
+- Examine the learning environment from social and technical perspectives

-- Pitch and plan a learning environment design
+- Communicate a design proposal and plan a learning environment design

 Our instructional design certificate is delivered by an interdisciplinary faculty team of designers, researchers, educationalists and technologists.
 By exposing you to the latest research, thinking and practical application of technology from a range of different perspectives, the programme will expand your understanding of the learning experience and the use of technology to transform learning environments and outcomes.
 Programme director Adam Matthews has designed a number of successful learning experiences, using various digital technologies, in sectors as diverse as travel, sport, policing, financial services and higher education.
 As well as leading digital design teams, Adam is an active researcher, publishing in the fields of education and technology.